Database Connection Pooling: Best Practices

 }

-Pool Exhaustion
+Pool exhaustion

 const pool = new Pool({

-max: 50, // Increase from 20
+max: 50, // Increase from 20—but ask why you need to

 });

-Connection Leaks
+Connection leaks

 async function getUser(userId) {